 Some kind readers have written to ask when we’re going to publish the next book in the Tapestry of Bronze.
-Well, as of this posting (December 2015) we can let you know that the rough draft of the next book has been written!
-Some of the chapters are really great!
-And, unfortunately, some others still need a lot of work.
-The project is especially ambitious but we are finally making good progress.
-When it’s finished we will be really happy to tell you about it.
+Well, as of this posting (January 2017) we can let you know that the next book is with our test readers!

 Most recently published in the Greek Mythology series!
 Antigone & Creon: Guardians of Thebes, a sequel to Jocasta.
 Antigone & Creon is an exciting stand-off between the rebellious Antigone and the hard-hearted Creon as he bricks her in a cave to punish her for disobedience.
 It also covers the war and the rivalry between her brothers that leads up to it.
 You do not need to have read the other books in the series to appreciate its intensity.
 Click on the thumbnail to see it at Amazon:

 Antigone & Creon, as well as Jocasta: The Mother-Wife of Oedipus, and the books in the Niobe trilogy – Children of Tantalus, The Road to Thebes, and Arrows of Artemis are now available for purchase at Amazon in both hard-copy and electronic formats.
 Click on the pictures of the covers to go visit them at Amazon.
 And, for those who prefer to do their reading on the Nook, you can go to them directly here: Jocasta, Children of Tantalus, The Road to Thebes, Arrows of Artemis and Antigone & Creon.